Our Lady of La Salette: Similarities with the Letter of Jesus Christ on Sunday

-Pope John Paul II stated, "As I wrote on the occasion of the 150th anniversary, 'La Salette is a message of hope, for our hope is nourished by the intercession of her who is the Mother of mankind."

 The secrets

 No mention of secrets is made in the children's first accounts.
 The children later reported that the Blessed Virgin had confided a special secret to each of them.
 These two secrets, which neither Mélanie nor Maximin ever made known to each other, were sent by them in 1851 to Pope Pius IX on the advice of de Bruillard.
 It is assumed that these secrets were of a personal nature.
 Maximin advised the Marquise de Monteyard, "Ah, it is good fortune."
+In October 1999, Fr.
+Michel Corteville discovered the original texts of the Secrets given to Pope Pius IX in 1851, buried for over a century in the Vatican Apostolic Archive.

+Maximin's secret

+The text sent by Maximin to Pope Pius IX and discovered in the Vatican archives reads as follows:

+Melanie's secret

+The text sent by Mélanie to Pope Pius IX and discovered in the Vatican archives reads as follows:

+Subsequent version of Mélanie's secret

+In 1879, Mélanie released a greatly expanded version of the secret, including new interpretations of the true secret as well as completely new revelations unmentioned in the 1851 version; such new version were published under the title of L'apparition de la très Sainte Vierge de la Salette and contained several apocalyptic claims, such as that Rome would lose its faith and become the See of the Antichrist.
+While the book initially received an imprimatur by Archbishop Salvatore Luigi Zola of Lecce, its contents were later deemed to be false and in contrast with the Catholic faith by the Holy See, and were subsequently put onto the Index Librorum Prohibitorum by decree of the Holy Office on 9 May 1923.

+The Catholic Encyclopedia describes the new version of the secret as "a work of imagination", arguing that, over the years, Mélanie's mind had been disturbed by reading apocalyptic books and the lives of the Illuminati.

 Fate of the children

 "Maximin Giraud, after an unhappy and wandering life, returned to Corps, his native village, and died there a holy death (1 March 1875).
-Mélanie Calvat ended a no less wandering life at Altamura, Italy (15 December, 1904)."
+Mélanie Calvat ended a no less wandering life at Altamura, Italy (15 December 1904)."

 Mélanie Calvat died as a Catholic nun at Altamura, Italy, on 15 December 1904.